NOTE: This post has been updated in October 2018, 7 months since it’s original publish date. When you travel full time, you live and learn daily.

 I chose this suitcase after Virgin Australia cracked the wheel on my trusty ol’ Eagle Creek 22 inch.
 I’d had it about 15 years, so it lived a good life.
 It was time for a new suitcase and I’m really happy with the Delsey.

 The Delsey has a cavernous space inside so I am utilizing my three Eagle Creek packing cubes along with 2 packing cubes I bought once I got to America.
-I use these to sort my clothes into tops, underwear, socks, etc. The bottom layer of [the suitcase] has one side winter clothes, such as merino long sleeves, sweaters, hat, scarves and gloves.
+I use these to sort my clothes into tops, underwear, socks, etc. The bottom layer of the suitcase has one side winter clothes, such as merino long sleeve shirts, jumpers (sweaters), a woollen hat, scarves and gloves.
 The other half has my summer clothing, such as my swimsuit, my two dresses etc so it’s easy to access as I change hemispheres.

 The other piece of luggage is my Mountain Designs Escape 40L Daypack.